spareslant/techBlog/content/posts/understanding-ruby.md

 p = Proc.new {|x| puts x.upcase }
 %w{ David Black }.each(&p)
 ```
+* The Kernel#proc method is an alias for Proc.new
 *     A method call can include both an argument list and a code block.
 Without a special flag like &, a Ruby method has no way of knowing that you want to stop binding parameters to regular arguments and instead perform a block-to-proc conversion and save  the results.
 ```
 def capture_block(&block)
   puts "Got block as proc"